vilmibm/tildemush/scripting.md

-_witch_ code can be saved as textual data tied to a user's account; care needs to be taken such that when a user re-opens some _witch_ code they see the file in the same state as they left it (whitespace warts and all).
+_witch_ code can be saved as textual data tied to a user's account; care needs to be taken such that when a user re-opens some _witch_ code they see the file in the same state as they left it (whitespace warts and all.

 ## Language and Grammer Spec

+_Important_: You'll want to skip to the final sketches in this file, which puts forth a version of WITCH implemented as a set of Hy macros.
+This will be the initial approach for WITCH.

 ### Sketch 1